Position

 1. Complete a high school diploma or GED.

-3. Gain hands-on experience through internships or clinical rotations.
+3. Gain experience through internships or clinical rotations.

-5. Continue education and stay updated with the latest techniques.
+5. Continue education and stay updated with the latest advancements.

 How long does it take to become a Catheterization Laboratory Technician?